QuantumEntangledAndy/neolink/README.md

 uid = "ABCDEF0123456789"
-debug = false # Displays Debug XML messages from camera enabled = true # Enable or Disable the camera print_format = "Xml"  # Type of format that logs are displayed in (None, Human, Xml).
+debug = false # Displays Debug XML messages from camera enabled = true # Enable or Disable the camera update_time = false # When camera connects, set the camera date/time to now.
+The default is false print_format = "None"  # Type of format that logs are displayed in (None, Human, Xml).
 The default is None use_splash = true # Display a splash screen when disconnected splash_pattern = "Snow" # Change style of splash screen (https://gstreamer.freedesktop.org/documentation/videotestsrc/index.html?gi-language=c#GstVideoTestSrcPattern)
 ```